amp2019/contact-agent-module/README.md

 7) load localhost:8082 in the browser

-NOTES for postgres routes

---KEEP IT SIMPLE (consider form on page first)
--- 1. GET: By homeId, return home address and listedAgent
-        -- POSTGRES: select * from homes,agents where homes.id={homeId} AND agents.id=homes.agent;
-        -- MONGO:
+Routes on roadmap

 -- 1.1 GET: 3 random agents, with at least 5 sales
 -- 1.2 GET: By homeId, messages

--- 2. POST: By homeId, a new message
-        -- POSTGRES: insert into messages (home,name,phone,email,note) values ('');
-        -- MONGO:
--- 2.1 POST: New homeId and address and (optional agent)
+-- 2.1 POST: New homeId and address and (optional agent, maybe autoassign) -- 4.1 DELETE: An agent by ID

--- 3. UPDATE: By homeId, a different listed agent id and/or address
-        -- POSTGRES: update homes set agent=2,address='252 lunch rd' where id=1 -- MONGO:

--- 4. DELETE: a home
-        -- POSTGRES: delete from homes where id=4